red2n/modern-reservation/docs/product-requirements-document.md

 ## 1. Executive Summary

 ### 1.1 Project Overview
 The Modern Reservation Management System is a comprehensive, cloud-native hospitality management platform designed to streamline all aspects of hotel operations.
-Built on a microservices architecture using Node.js LTS, Angular LTS with Material Design, PostgreSQL, Redis, and Apache Kafka, this system provides end-to-end management capabilities from reservations to housekeeping, integrated with modern payment systems and channel managers.
+Built on a microservices architecture using Node.js LTS, Next.js with React and Tailwind CSS, PostgreSQL, Redis, and Apache Kafka, this system provides end-to-end management capabilities from reservations to housekeeping, integrated with modern payment systems and channel managers.

 ### 1.2 Vision Statement
 To create a unified, scalable, and user-friendly reservation management system that empowers hospitality businesses to efficiently manage their operations, optimize revenue, and enhance guest experiences through real-time data processing and intelligent automation.